• Skip to primary navigation

 Perfect Pairings for Lemon-Dill Potato Salad

-This salad shines when paired with light, fresh sides that complement its herbaceous brightness and subtle tang.
-It pairs well on any table featuring grilled, roasted, or fresh preparations, enhancing a variety of meals.
+This salad shines when paired with light, fresh sides like potato wedge side dishes that complement its herbaceous brightness and subtle tang, or alongside sweet potato salad for a warm-sweet contrast.

-• Grilled Chicken Breasts – The smoky, juicy chicken balances well with the fresh citrus and herbs in the salad.
+• Grilled Chicken Breasts - The smoky, juicy chicken balances well with the fresh citrus and herbs in the salad, especially when grilled over medium-high heat for a charred, caramelized exterior.

-• Seared Salmon or Smoked Fish – Lemon and dill are classic companions to seafood, making them a natural match.
+• Seared Salmon or Smoked Fish - Lemon and dill are classic companions to seafood, especially oily fish like salmon or trout, making them a natural match.

 • Steamed Green Beans or Asparagus - These crisp, mildly flavored veggies add textural contrast while keeping the meal light.